Nicholas Size: Books

-In memoriam
+Burial

-Nicholas Size won one very personal battle against the local authorities.
-His body does not lie in a graveyard, but in a plot of his own choosing on the fellside above the Fairy Glen, in a hole blasted from the solid rock.
+Nicholas was buried in a blasted-out hole in stone.
 His two Lakeland novels, reprinted numerous times by Warnes, continued to be available for years after his death.
 In 1977 they were reissued together by local bookseller and publisher Michael Moon.
 That edition sold out, and in 1996 a paperback edition of The Secret Valley was published that also sold out.
 The Victoria Hotel (rechristened the Bridge Hotel) remains in business in 2019.